 The new law includes the following four-step progression for effective child safety protection in vehicles.

-Or go to National Highway Traffic Safety Administration or Safe Kids Worldwide.
+You can also visit National Highway Traffic Safety Administration or Safe Kids Worldwide websites.
 Both groups can provide information on child passenger safety or locate a trained and certified child passenger seat technician near you.